How to Ride a Cruiser Board: The Ultimate Guide

 2. Learn to Push Yourself

-Learning to push yourself is one of the crucial steps in learning how to ride a cruiser board.
+Learning to ride and push yourself is one of the crucial steps in learning how to ride a cruiser board.
 It might seem counterintuitive, but it’s done by leaning back slightly and pushing with your front foot as you’re rolling downhill.
 You’ll get the hang of this quickly because, at first, it will feel awkward.

 Push with enough force that the front wheels lift off the ground.
 This will give you more speed and momentum to keep going, but make sure your feet are on either side of the nose of the board when they’re in the air so that it doesn’t veer left or right.